FilecoinFoundationWeb/filecoin-foundation/src/content/digest/storage-is-just-the-start-three-focus-areas-for-the-filecoin-network-in-2024.md

 image:
   src: /assets/images/storage-is-just-the-start.webp
 seo:
-  description: Data storage and retrieval are core to how the Internet works.
-    Today’s data infrastructure is dominated by Big Tech.
-But technologies like the InterPlanetary File System (IPFS) and Filecoin...
+  description: Discover how Filecoin is expanding beyond storage in 2024 with innovations in AI, DePIN, hot storage, and economic scaling, driving adoption and shaping the future of decentralized data infrastructure.
 ---

 Data storage and retrieval are core to how the Internet works.
 Today’s [data infrastructure](https://www.pcmag.com/news/four-companies-control-67-of-the-worlds-cloud-infrastructure) is dominated by Big Tech.
 But technologies like the InterPlanetary File System (IPFS) and Filecoin re-architecture that centralized framework to store humanity’s information on a decentralized network of storage providers.